astropy/photutils/docs/user_guide/epsf_building.rst

 sample of stars.
 However, the step of creating a good sample of stars generally requires visual inspection and manual selection to ensure stars are sufficiently isolated and of good quality (e.g., no cosmic rays, detector artifacts, etc.).
-To produce a good ePSF, one should have a reasonably large sample of stars (e.g., several hundred) in order to fully sample the PSF over the oversampled grid and to help reduce the effects of noise.
-Otherwise, the resulting ePSF may have holes or may be noisy.
+To produce a good ePSF, one should have a reasonably large sample of stars (e.g., several hundred for an oversampling factor of 4) in order to sample the PSF at all subpixel phases and to help reduce the effects of noise.
+Otherwise, the resulting ePSF may be noisy or biased.
+See :ref:`epsf-guidelines` for guidance on choosing the oversampling factor and the star sample.

 Let's start by loading a simulated HST/WFC3 image in the F160W band::